lebgoodyear/CMEECourseWork/Week7/README.md

 ### 6. LV3

+A .py script that uses a discrete time for loop to solve the Lotka-Volterra model including carrying capacity K, and allows user inputs for certain parameters.
+It contains one function that calculates population densities of resource and consumer populations at a given time step by running a for loop over the time steps and calculating the populations densities at each step.
+Initial parameters are inputted by user (otherwise defaults are used) and passed to the function, which solves the Lotka-Volterra system at discrete time intervals.
+The results are plotted in two different graphs, showing the change of the two population densities over time and also the change in the two population densities with respect to each other.

 ### 7. LV4

+A .py script that uses a discrete time for loop to solve the Lotka-Volterra model including carrying capacity K and Gaussian Fluctuation E, and allows user inputs for certain parameters.
+Contains one function that calculates population densities of resource and consumer populations at a given time step by running a for loop over the time steps and calculating the populations densities at each step.
+Initial parameters are inputted by user (otherwise defaults are used) and passed to the function, which solves the Lotka-Volterra system at discrete time intervals.
+The results are plotted in two different graphs, showing the change of the two population densities over time and also the change in the two population densities with respect to each other.

 ### 8. LV_run

+A .py script that profiles four scripts that solve the Lotka-Volterra model, comparing the time taken for the ten longest calls in each.

 ### 9. DrawFW

 A .py script that represents a sample food web network as an adjacency list and plots the network using networkx, where the size of the node represents the body mass of the species.
 It contains one function that generates a random adjacency list, containing the Ids of species that interact (based on comparison to the connectance probability).
 Body sizes are generated for each species, saved in an array and then visualised using matplotlib.
 Networkx is then used to plot the food web network.

 ### 10. Nets